 You’d better know the answers—there’s no second chance.

-Could you share some advice to other blog readers who are preparing for a job interview?
-What was your biggest obstacle in the interview?
+Could you share some advice with other blog readers who are preparing for a job interview?
+What was your biggest obstacle in the job interview?
 What questions did you find difficult?
 Please comment and share this post.